nerflad/mds-new-products/README.md

-I can never find cymbals I want on mycymbal.com before they sell out, so this runs once per day and alerts me via email if the new products page has changed.
+I can never find cymbals I want on mycymbal.com before they sell out, so this runs once per day and emails me if their New Products page has changed.

 ### Depends